-road map for enhancing oceans governance Discussions ongoing that resources could support RAC/RAN Institutional Review and Analysis 2.1.3 Provide consultancy support to draft and/or update national legislation and regulations for countries that have not yet ratified relevant International Maritime Organization (IMO) Conventions Underway 2023 22/24 have ratified MARPOL Annex 1/II 19/24 have ratified MARPOL Annex III, 18/24 have ratified MARPOL Annex IV, 21/24 have ratified MARPOL Annex V, 12/24 have ratified MARPOL Annex V, 12/24 have ratified OPRC Annex VI, 13/24 have ratified OPRC 90, 2/24 have ratified OPRC HNS 2000, 12/24 have ratified Ballast Water 2004 All Contracting Parties to the Cartagena Convention and will be demand driven.
+road map for enhancing oceans governance Discussions ongoing that resources could support RAC/RAN Institutional Review and Analysis 2.1.3 Provide consultancy support to draft and/or update national legislation and regulations for countries that have not yet ratified relevant International Maritime Organization (IMO) Conventions Underway 2023 22/24 have ratified MARPOL Annex 1/II 19/24 have ratified MARPOL Annex III, 18/24 have ratified MARPOL Annex IV, 21/24 have ratified MARPOL Annex V, 12/24 have ratified MARPOL Annex V, 12/24 have ratified OPRC 90, 2/24 have ratified OPRC 90, 2/24 have ratified OPRC HNS 2000, 12/24 have ratified Ballast Water 2004 in the number of ratifications for each of the maritime legal instruments by 2021 All Contracting Parties to the Cartagena Convention and will be demand driven.
 0 0 Request for support received from the Dominican Republic; Terms of Reference already drafted and being reviewed.
 Result 2.2 Development of regionally representative networks of Marine Protected Areas Underway 2023 Zero networks 1 Network fully operational by the end of the project using the approved guidelines All Contracting Parties to the Cartagena Convention and will be demand driven.
 Focus on SPAW Listed MPAs: Belize, Colombia, Cuba, Dominican Republic, French West Indies, Dutch Caribbean, Saint Vincent and the Grenadines, USA, Grenada.
 145,000 86,265.63